Fabrics

 Fabric metadata

-A list of all fabrics available to you can be found in the Fabrics tab of the Metadata page.
-You can click into each fabric to access the fabric settings.
+If you want to see all of the fabrics owned by your teams, navigate to the Fabrics tab of the Metadata page.
+Then, click into each fabric to access the fabric settings.
 These will resemble the settings that appear during fabric creation.

 What's next